CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 ### Uninstall Commands

-To uninstall a Capacitor plugin, use the following command:
+To uninstall a React Native plugin, use the following command:

 ```bash
 npm uninstall @capacitor/plugin-name